 If you're familiar with Thai and Indonesian cooking you'll immediately recognize the flavors in this barbeque chicken recipe as Satay.

-For this recipe we've included slices of onion on the barbeque skewers to separate the meat and give more flavor.
+For this recipe we've included slices of onion on the skewers to separate the chicken and give more flavor to the recipe.

 This recipe relies on the Thai chicken marinade (also repeated below) to give the meat a robust long-lasting flavor.

 When the chicken comes off the grill you'll finish off the presentation with this Thai peanut sauce recipe (also repeated below) - you can provide it to dip the kebabs in or just drizzle over them before serving.Read Reviews/Leave Comments

 Note: for best results marinate 2 - 4 hours (or up to overnight)

 Tip: I find the darker meat boneless skinless thighs work best for this type of chicken recipe - the meat stays much juicier all through grilling.

 For the marinade:

 For the peanut dipping sauce:

 In a small glass bowl combine all marinade ingredients and blend well.